 The best defense against back pain from ankylosing spondylitis (AS) is controlling your disease with a daily treatment plan.
 It will usually include medications your doctor recommends.
 When the pain is worse than normal and you’re having a flare, your doctor may have you try other drugs.

 It’s best to work with a qualified therapist.
-She can make sure you’re using proper form.
+She can make sure your form is right.
 When some exercises are done the wrong way, they can make you feel worse.

 A trainer can keep you on the right track and motivated.
 In addition to strength training and stretching, your program might include exercising in water (hydrotherapy), posture training, and deep-breathing exercises.

 Having a flare?
 Use heat or ice.
 A physical therapist may recommend either hot or cold therapy.

 You can use a cold pack on inflamed areas to help with swelling.
 And you can use heat to loosen up tight muscles and ease joint stiffness.
 Take a warm shower before a workout, for example, to help you move better.

 Take frequent breaks.
 If you don’t move around a lot, your symptoms may be worse.
 If you have to sit for a long time at work, try to get up every hour or so to stretch or walk around.
 (Your doctor can write a note so that you can take regular breaks.)